 3) The tournament reserves the right to refuse entry to any person or team.

-4) Checkout and Check-In: Boats may depart from any Virginia port, but must return for weigh-in at the Virginia Beach Fishing Center at Rudee Inlet, or The Oyster Farm at Bay Creek in Cape Charles, between the hours of 1pm and 5pm on your fishing day.
+4) Checkout and Check-In: Boats may depart from any Virginia port, but must return for weigh-in at The Oyster Farm at Bay Creek in Cape Charles, between the hours of 1pm and 5pm on your fishing day.

 5) Fishing Hours & Boundaries: Lines in at 8:00am and lines out at 2:00pm.
 The Northern Ocean boundary is Wachapreague sea buoy, and the Southern boundary is the sea buoy at Oregon Inlet, as well as the Virginia portion of the Chesapeake Bay.
 Only fish caught between 8:00am and 2:00pm will be eligible for weigh-in.
 You may not be in illegal waters after the tournament begins or on your way to the scales.

 6) Weigh-In Procedure: The procedure for weigh-in is critical – please read carefully!
-The official weigh stations – the Virginia Beach Fishing Center and King’s Creek Marina (located in Cape Charles, VA) – will be open at 1:00 pm on December 7-9, 2017, and will remain open until all eligible teams have weighed in.
+The official weigh station will be at King’s Creek Marina (located in Cape Charles, VA) – and will be open at 1:00 pm on December 7-9, 2017, and will remain open until all eligible teams have weighed in.
 An eligible team is described as a team in line at the scales by 5:00pm.
-You may NOT drive your fish in.
 We will only weigh your fish one time.
 Only the designated team captain will be permitted to accompany the team’s fish to the official scale, and must sign the scorecard.
 Fish will be checked for freshness and subject to inspection of stomach contents.

-Va.
-Beach Weigh Station Specifics: Boats will drop off their team captain with the fish at VB Fishing Center Fuel Dock.
-Immediately pull away and pull back in when the team captain is ready to be picked up, or you may be picked up by car.
-Kings Creek Weigh Station.
-You may dock your vessel in the two slips closest to the ship’s store on the North side of the fixed “c” dock.
+King Creek Weigh Station Procedure: You may dock your vessel in the two slips closest to the ship’s store on the North side of the fixed “c” dock.
 Efficiency is very important!

 7) Inlet Protocol: To enable prudent and safe passage for all boats within the boundaries of all inlets, all tournament boats shall abide by the posted speed/no wake regulations and Rules of the Road.
 Any boat observed violating this rule and operating in a reckless or unsportsmanlike manner may be penalized ten (10) points from their total score, or all points, if deemed appropriate by the rules committee.